exlskills/devstack/README.md

 ### prebuilt_image
 Used in combination with `service_setup_method` set to `pull-image`

+## Course Delivery Schedule Loader API Testing

+- Install ngrok on the local box and launch it with `http 8080` options, where the number is the port (on host) used in the configuration of the `gql-server` process
+- Put the ngrok-generated URL (without the port) into the webhook of the GitHub repository that contains the delivery schedule to be tested, e.g., https://1234ab56.ngrok.io/course-delivery-schedule, where `/course-delivery-schedule` is the API endpoint on `gql-server`
+- Submit/resubmit the webhook for testing

+Note: the API works on the same `gql-server` port as the graphql endpoint

 ## Ansible Playbook Structure Overview
 Ansible code is located in the `plays/` folder.